GModal/ChaffVerb/README.md

 ChaffVerb was written by Doug Garmon, and released under the MIT licence.

+### Installing the prebuilds

+The Releases section has a zip file with pre-built Linux plugin binaries.
+There's currently no installer, so just move the associated plugins to your home **.lv2**, **.vst**, and **.clap** directories.
+And the .vst3 directory as well, although I've not tested the VST3 version.

 ### Building ChaffVerb

 Install the **heavy** compiler: (See the section on the 'namefix' version below FIRST, if that's desired.)